 Where there are a number of complaints received about a particular tax practitioner, we may action them all in a single case.

 We provide strong support to tax practitioners who are responsible, and comply with their obligations under the Tax Agent Services Act 2009 (TASA).
-However, we take firm action against practitioners who do not, or are unwilling to, comply with their obligations under the TASA, including the Code of Professional Conduct (Code).
+However, we take firm action against tax practitioners who do not, or are unwilling to, comply with their obligations under the TASA, including the Code of Professional Conduct (Code).

 Complaints and referrals